11 Easy Little Nighttime Habits to Get Parents Ready for the Next Day

 But if I can peel myself away from a screen long enough to get a few things done, the whole next day goes more smoothly.
-I’m not alone in this — while working on a recent story about morning habits, I heard the same from many friends: A good morning starts with some effort the night before.
+I’m not alone in this — while working on this story about morning habits, I heard the same from many friends: A good morning starts with some effort the night before.
 So here are 11 little nighttime habits and rituals that make life easier for our families in the morning.

 Pack Lunch for the Next Day

 We’ve learned the hard way that if we don’t pack lunch the night before, we’ll be jogging to the bus stop in the morning.
 We’ve also learned that our kids are more likely to eat food they choose for themselves, so now, I ask them what fruits, veggies, and proteins they want to have available as we build the grocery shopping list for the week.
 A divided Bento-style container (we have these square U-Konserve ones) helps them remember to pack the different food groups, and we have a lower shelf in the pantry dedicated to their snacks and add-ons, like trail mix, seaweed snacks, and applesauce packets, so it’s easy for them to grab what they need.
 For my lunches, I’ll pack leftovers from dinner straight into lunch-sized containers, or I’ll bring in a big bag of arugula on Monday and cut up the mix-ins the night before.